E-Bow the Letter: Release and impact

 According to Patrick M. Reilly of The Wall Street Journal, executives at Warner Bros. said that "the band's choice of a droning, dirge-like first single" negatively impacted the album's sales.
 A retrospective article Consequence of Sound said that the song not only thwarted the album's commercial success, but also for R.E.M. going forward.
 "It was a proud display of artistic integrity," writes Stephen Troussé, "a label-infuriating demonstration that they commanded complete liberty."
 David Stubbs of Uncut said the "heavy-duty avant-folk-rock" song was "another of REM’s unapologetic anti-single singles," with another to follow in 1997's "How the West Was Won and Where It Got Us".
 "Whatever is vexing them is inscrutable to the casual listener; indeed, obscurely compelling as the song is, it seems from one angle like a deliberate attempt to shed extraneous fans."

 Mike Mills said the band's choice of lead single was "in reaction to the fact that we've never taken the easy way out.
 It's important for us to challenge ourselves and the audience.
 Audiences can respond well to things like that, like putting out 'Drive' from Automatic for the People.
 That was a very important decision for us, and the record company weren't real thrilled about it, but they trust us and they know we have reasons for what we do, and it usually works out.
 It didn't do Automatic much harm."
-Stipe refelected that the group held the ability "to release the most unlikely songs just to push radio as far as we could push them, get more good music on the radio.
+Stipe reflected that the group held the ability "to release the most unlikely songs just to push radio as far as we could push them, get more good music on the radio.
 And there was… for a while.
 'E-Bow the Letter' sounded the death knell for us being able to do that!
 But I think it represents some of my best writing."